M-System: Operating principle

 Unlike regular Diesel engines, in which the fuel is injected as far away as possible from the combustion chamber walls to obtain better efficiency, in M-System engines, the fuel is injected onto the walls of the combustion chamber.
 The combustion chamber is located inside the piston bowl and shaped like a sphere.
 Usually, M-System engines have single-spray or twin-spray injectors.
 In combination with the relatively low injection pressure, this results in a fine fuel film on the combustion chamber walls.
 However, a small portion of the fuel is injected into the air to initiate combustion, which raises the temperature inside the cylinder.
 The elevated temperature then causes the fuel film to vaporise and combust.
 Regular Diesel engines mix air and fuel during injection by creating a high fuel velocity with high injection pressure.
 In M-System engines however, mixing air and fuel takes place after injection.
 Due to the low velocity of the fuel vaporising from the combustion chamber walls, the air velocity has to be great to achieve a high relative air-fuel velocity to aid mixing.
 Therefore, M-System engines have special whirl intake ports.

 The idea of this operating principle is creating an air-fuel mixture that is more homogeneous with a dispersion of air and fuel that is more even than in regular Diesel engines.
 Thus, M-System engines have relatively good air utilisation and can operate under heavy load without sooting.
 Due to the low amount of fuel that is mixed with air as ignition begins, the increase in pressure is fairly low, resulting in low combustion noise.

 M-System engines suffer from high heat-transfer and flow losses, resulting in reduced efficiency and therefore higher fuel consumption.
 Furthermore, the thermal loads of both piston and cylinder head are very high, making M-System engines not very suitable for turbocharging.
 Under medium load, M-System engines emit high levels of hydrocarbons.

+M-System engines have a specific fuel consumption (be) of ca. 156 g/PS·h (212 g/kW·h), equivalent to an efficiency of approximately 40 per cent.